opulo-inc/ohai/docs/lumen/y-gantry/index.md

 	![](img/y-gantry-motor-prep3.png)

 ## Preparing belt-tensioner-arm

-!!!info "Create 2x `belt-tensioner-arm` subassemblies per LumenPnP, one for each y-gantry-left/right, by following the steps below"

 - Press an `M3-hex-nut` into the `belt-tension-arm` with the `arbor-press-jig`
 ![](img/tensioner-arm-m3-hex-nut-insertion.png)
 - Thread an `M3x16-bolt` all the way through the `belt-tension-arm`